OCA/account-invoicing/account_invoice_supplier_self_invoice/README.rst

 Usage
 =====

 #.
+Go to 'Accounting/Invoicing > Settings > Vendor Bills > Self Billing' and define a new
+   prefix for Self Billing Invoices
+#.
 Go to 'Accounting/Invoicing > Vendors > Vendors'
 #.
 Modify a Provider and click 'Set Self Invoice' inside the page 'Sales &
    Purchases'
 #.
 Go to 'Accounting/Invoicing > Vendors > Bills'
 #.
 Create an invoice for the provider and validate it
 #.
-The self invoice is accessible through the button: Self invoice
+The self invoice is accessible through the normal print button
 #.
 You can create an invoice for the provider without the self invoice if you
    uncheck 'Set self invoice'
+#.
+You can send the self invoice by using the Send & Print button or on the tree view
+   Action > Send & Print.

 Bug Tracker
 ===========